Fruit Box Project

 We are now in 5 schools around the county, providing a healthy snack for those who would enjoy one.

-During the main growing season, some local farmers also use the space as a pick-up location for their CSA (Community Supported Agriculture) members.
+During the main growing season, farmers also use the space as a pick-up location for CSA (Community Supported Agriculture) members.
+2020 CSAs: Spring Up Farm, Glory B Farm, and Forage & Farm.

 In 2017, we published the North Coast Food Guide which included detailed information about twelve North Coast farmers markets and over sixty local food producers.